 If you’ve been watching my stories on Instagram, you may have seen us installing our electric fireplace last week, and many of you requested a full tutorial so here it is!

-Let’s rewind to the beginning.
+Let’s rewind to the beginning of our story.
 There was an empty wall in our living room that I was planning to hang some sort of large scale artwork on…

 Until last month when I found this oak mantel for $75 on OfferUp and bought it on a whim…

-We attached it to the wall with a couple 2×4’s on each side and I painted it black…
+I didn’t have a plan for it right away, so we attached it to the wall with a couple 2×4’s on each side and I painted it black.

 And decorated it just in time for Christmas photos.